 Dr. Sant’s laboratory is focused on analysis of large datasets with a particular interest in genomic and epigenomic datasets.
 Much of his work has revolved around chromatin modification and DNA hydroxymethylation patterns and how they change in response to changes in cellular environment.
 Other projects have involved updating the Sequence Ontology and designing web-scraping programs to obtain and normalize genetic variant information from multiple clinical genetic variant databases.

 Dr. Steffensen’s laboratory primarily utilizes electrophysiology (both in vitro and in vivo) to measure and analyze the effects of substances on dopamine (DA) release in the nucleus accumbens (NAc) of the anterior forebrain.
 Understanding the effects of DA is vital to understanding addiction and also the eventual clinical development of treatment.
+He is an emeritus Professor of Neuroscience in Research & Biomedical Science at BYU.

 © 2023 Noorda College.